chinchang/picssel-art/README.md

 What is it?
 -----------

 piCSSel-art is a drawing app to draw pixel art and get it in CSS.
 Yes, you heard it right, CSS.
-The  app converts each pixel to corresponsing **box-shadow** CSS and generate HTML and CSS code which you can use to put that art on any page.
+The  app converts each pixel to corresponsing **box-shadow** CSS and generate HTML and CSS code which you can use to put that art on your page.

 How to use
 -----